 All the simulation's sections explained previously are an adequate approximation of the real world dynamics, from obstacle avoidance to the time step simulation, and even the implementation of the planning concept for the correct execution through the environment.
+34 implementation.
+6

-2 Validation - Case Study
+Validation - Case Study